 PAT testing is all about ensuring electrical safety

 The Health & Safety at Work Act (1974) places such an obligation in the following circumstances:

-The level of inspection and testing required is dependant upon the risk of the appliance becoming faulty, which is in turn dependant upon the type of appliance, the nature of its use and the environment in which it is used.
+The level of inspection and testing required is dependant upon the risk of the appliance becoming faulty.
+This in turn depends upon the type of appliance, the nature of its use and the environment in which it is used.

 Do we need our equipment PAT tested?

-It’s always difficult to decide which appliance needs PAT testing, which is why I’m here – I can do a free site visit to look over your premises to help you decide.
+It’s always difficult to decide which appliance needs PAT testing, which is why I offer a free site visit to look over your premises to help you decide.

-If you’re a Coventry business owner then equipment over 12 months old should be tested to establish its condition then tested at regular intervals.
-In some situations such as a doctors surgery, some of the non-clinical equipment such as PC’s, printers, desk lamps and so on could be tested every two years.
+If you’re a Coventry business owner then equipment over 12 months old should be tested to establish its condition.
+Do you own a hairdressers and rent out chairs?
+Are you really sure that the equipment being bought on to the premises is safe?
+Appliances should then be re-tested at regular intervals, in some situations such as a doctors surgery PC’s, printers, desk lamps and so on could be tested every two years.

-Did you know that if you supply your workforce with laptops, power tools with chargers or mobile phones with chargers – you’re responsible for ensuring the electrical safety of those too?
+Did you know that if you supply your workforce with equipment to use away from the office such as laptops, power tools with chargers or mobile phones with chargers – you’re responsible for those too?

 Are you actually in Coventry?

-Unlike PAT testers that just have a Coventry phone number, I am based in Coventry so I don’t have to inflate my costs to cover travel expenses.
-Having worked from a base in Birmingham before, I’m more than happy to travel the West Midlands too.
+Unlike PAT testers that just have a Coventry phone number, I am based in Coventry so you don’t have to cover my travel expenses.
+I’m more than happy to travel the West Midlands if need be but I’m sensible with travel costs.
 Use the contact form below to send me a message and we’ll see what we can arrange.